Katie Morrow: Biography

 Katie Morrow was born on 20 September 1999.
 She has an older brother.
 She is from County Antrim in Northern Ireland.
 She attended Cullybackey College.

-As a swimmer she broke the Irish record in her age group in the freestyle relay event in 2012.
+As a swimmer, she broke the Irish record in her age group in the freestyle relay event in 2012.
 She was introduced to wheelchair basketball in 2013 by Phil Robinson, the Wheelchair Basketball Performance Officer at Disability Sport Northern Ireland.
-She was soon playing in the Lord's Taverners Junior League, the BWB National Leagues, the National Junior Championships, the Celtic Cup, and Sainsbury's School Games.
+She soon played in the Lord's Taverners Junior League, the BWB National Leagues, the National Junior Championships, the Celtic Cup, and Sainsbury's School Games.
 As of 2016, she is a 4.5 point player, who plays for the Sheffield Steelers in the Women's League and Knights WBC in the National League.

 Morrow made her debut with the senior national team at the Continental Clash in 2015, and later that year made her international debut as part of the U25 team at the 2015 Women's U25 Wheelchair Basketball World Championship in Beijing, where it won gold.
-This was followed by the European Wheelchair Basketball Championship in Worcester, where Great Britain won bronze, and the 2016 Osaka Cup, where it won silver.
+The European Wheelchair Basketball Championship followed this in Worcester, where Great Britain won bronze, and the 2016 Osaka Cup, where it won silver.
 She won the Mid and East Antrim Borough Council Junior Sportsperson of the Year award in March 2016, and in May 2016, she was named as part of Team GB for the 2016 Summer Paralympics in Rio de Janeiro.
 At 16, she was the youngest player on the team.
 The British team produced its best ever performance at the Paralympics, making it all the way to the semi-finals, but lost to the semi-final to the United States, and then the bronze medal match to the Netherlands.